American Rescue Plan

 - Expansion of wastewater collection systems to address failing septic tanks

 - Replace of water distribution systems to eliminate lead service lines

 - Consolidation of small utility systems

 - Programs or services that address housing insecurity and homelessness

 - Job Training

-City Council is seeking public input during January and February 2022 to assist in determining how to spend the funds.
-Applications submitted from non-profits in 2021 will be evaluated for eligibility and alignment with community needs.
-Funding priorities will be set at the May 2022 City Council meeting.
+City Council received public input during January and February 2022 to assist in determining how to spend the funds.

 All funding must be appropriated by December 2024 and spent by December 2026.